killthebuddh4/gadfly/README.md

 __primitives__ -> graphs and operations on graphs, can be fully understood on their own (i.e. they're not specific to gadfly) __engine__ -> graphs and operations that are specifically about driving the generation of other graphs __language__ -> graphs and operations that can be executed and whose values are essentially source code and are generated via the engine

+# NOTES 2024-05-09

+__QUESTIONS TO NOODLE ON IN THE NIGHT:__

+- What, literally and specifically does unwrap mean?
+- How, literally and specifically does a graph become a node become a value?
+- How, literally and specifically is a graph (or other construct) related to a log that manages its state?

+We have primitives and we have a few constructs that wrap or extend them, but we don't want to take it too far.
+How is the next layer up structured? i.e. it's maybe not natural to think of a lambda as a graph in and of itself, but it composes a few different graphs.
+An expression kind of does work naturally as a graph but that might be the highest level up before it becomes unwieldy.